epord/SIA/README.md

 * **resolveMethod [int: *0-1*]**: 0 for fill blanks, 1 for heuristic repair.
 * **heuristic [int: *1-7*]**: which heuristic will be used.
 The heuristics are:
     * 0 -> FillingBlanksHeuristic (only with fill blanks resolve method)
-    * 1 -> ConflictingNumbersHeuristic (only heuristic reparation)
+    * 1 -> ConflictingNumbersHeuristic (only heuristic reparation resolve method)
     * 2 -> FillBlanksNonTrivialAdmisibleHeuristic (only with fill blanks resolve method)
-    * 3 -> HeuristicReparationAdmisibleHeuristic (only heuristic reparation)
+    * 3 -> HeuristicReparationAdmisibleHeuristic (only heuristic reparation resolve method)
     * 4 -> AverageRedsHeuristic (only with fill blanks resolve method)
     * 5 -> MissingRedsHeuristics (fill blanks and heuristic reparation resolve methods)
     * 6 -> MissingVisibleBlueHeuristics (fill blanks and heuristic reparation resolve methods)